Court Injunction stops Ma'alaea Plantation Project.

 Click here for access to Legislative Website for Hawaii State Legislature and latest news on State issues.

-The following businesses/individuals generously supported MCA by donating items to our Silent Auction.
+The following businesses/individuals have generously supported MCA in the past and most recently for our 2014 Silent Auction.
 Please express your appreciation by saying thank you and whenever possible supporting them in return with your patronage and business!